emonson/env_monitor_transform/README.md

 will be to just go to the green "Clone or download" button on this page, click it, and choose "Download ZIP" on the lower right.
 Unzip that package into the place you'll want to run the routines.

-Before you can actuall run them, though, you need to have Python installed.
+Before you can actuall run them, though, *you need to have Python installed*, and *you'll need to modify one line of text in the .bat file and one line in the .py file* to customize the scripts to the specific python executable and script/data directory locations on your machine.

 ### Python: Miniconda